 My name is Kevin Simler.
 That's me, over to the right... in case you were wondering.

 I started Melting Asphalt in 2012 as an exhaust pipe for my intellectual life and an excuse to practice the craft of writing.
-On both counts it's been a mild success.
-I still experience way too much psychic friction in getting a post out the door, but I've nevertheless managed to ship ~150,000 words these past two years, which has had the intended effect: helping clear the way (prime the pump?) for even more ideas.
+On both counts it's been a success.
+I still experience way too much psychic friction in getting posts out the door.
+But I've nevertheless managed to publish more than 300,000 words since starting this blog, which has had the intended effect: helping clear the way (prime the pump?) for even more ideas.

 Also I cringe when I read my earlier writing.
-That has to be a measure of progress, no?
+That has to be a measure of progress, right?